Trentan/IngAusOfxFixWin/README.md

 **Ubuntu 16.04 (or Mint 18)**
-  Only has Java 8 available so if you already have Java 8 installed, you can save some disk space by using the latest SuncorpAusOfxFix V1.x.
-You can still use SuncorpAusOfxFix V2.x or later if you wish.
+  Only has Java 8 available so if you already have Java 8 installed, you can save some disk space by using the latest OfxFix V1.x.
+You can still use OfxFix V2.x or later if you wish.

 **Ubuntu 18.04 (or Mint 19)**
   Has both Java 8 and Java 11 and you can set the system to use either 8 or 11.
-  If you have another application that requires Java 8 and you have limited disk space, then you could use SuncorpAusOfxFix V1.x, otherwise you should use V2.x or later.
+  If you have another application that requires Java 8 and you have limited disk space, then you could use OfxFix V1.x, otherwise you should use V2.x or later.

 <a name="DowngradeUbuntu18.04ToJava8"></a>